sobolevn/awesome-cryptography/README.md

 - [Flexiprovider](http://www.flexiprovider.de/) - The FlexiProvider is a powerful toolkit for the Java Cryptography Architecture.
 - [Google Keyczar](https://github.com/google/keyczar) - Easy to use, yet safe encryption framework with key versioning.
 - [pac4j](https://github.com/pac4j/pac4j) - Security engine.
+- [scrypt](https://github.com/wg/scrypt) - A pure Java implementation of the scrypt key derivation function and a JNI interface to the C implementations, including the SSE2 optimized version.

 ### Julia